dralom/SSLLabsReport/README.md

 connectivity.
 It will also map a local, persistent copy of the `domains.txt` file to the location where the script expects the file: `/Main/SSLLabsReport/domains.txt`.
 You may change the local value to where you store your copy of this file.

+Note: The current default cron job runs the report every Monday at 4AM server time.

 ## License